Type system¶

 }

-comb matrix8x8_set_row(ref self, x:int:[min=0, max=7], v:u16) {
+comb matrix8x8_set_row(ref self, x:int(min=0, max=7), v:u16) {

-for ent in ref data[x] {
+for ent in ref self.data[x] {

 ent = v